 He hadn’t asked Șaffiya to pass it on to me.
 He’d merely knocked at the door and when Zayd had answered, he’d walked away.

 While the insurance was being sorted I stayed with my mother.
 She suggested I moved back to the village.
 My reputation was such, I no longer needed to be on hand in London.

 To me it still was the rectory; to the developers it now was St Anne’s House.
 I took an apartment, one half of the original ground floor.
 It was ready two months ago—just in time for the insurance pay-out.
-I moved in at once, enjoying myself in furnishing it.
+I moved in at once and enjoyed myself furnishing it.
 A week later Henry returned—having magically acquired his own key.

 He said, “You found the box?”
 It was eerie, hearing speak for the first time ever.

 I asked him, blunt, did he start the fire, Or was it, as the police supposed, started by Tel in his drugged-up state.
 He didn’t answer, saying only that now I was safe.